Post-Operative Care At Dublin Physical & Chiropractic

 At Dublin Physical & Chiropractic, post-surgery treatment is our specialty.
 Whether it’s post-operative care for a total knee replacement or post-op rehabilitation after open-heart surgery, we are here to help you get back on your feet.

-Our post-surgical treatments include individualists physiotherapy care that will help reduce post-operative pain and swelling, restore mobility and strength of the operated area.
-Post-surgery care can be difficult but with Dublin Physio & Chiropractic by your side, it’ll feel strong and confident again.
+Our post-surgical treatments include individualists physical therapy care that will help reduce post-operative pain and swelling, restore mobility and strength of the operated area.
+Post-surgery care can be difficult but with Dublin Physical & Chiropractic by your side, it’ll feel strong and confident again.

 What Causes Post-operative Pain?

 Post-operative pain is caused by inflammation.
 Your body has just got through a lot of change in a very quick period of time, it is very normal to feel pain and fatigue as your body recoveries and adapts.